Jim89/tidy-lesson-plan/readme.md

 > 3. At least one formative assessment (such as a multiple choice question or Parsons Problem).
 > 4. Any notebooks or slides you would use to support delivery of the lesson.

+### Lesson concept

-My plan is to teach a sample lesson about _selecting_ data from a rectangle.
+My plan is to teach a sample lesson about extracting data from a rectangle using the `dplyr` package.

 ### Learner persona